r-aalsan-jaas/Interactive-Video-Content-Search-and-Navigation-Platform/README.md

 ## Features

-- **Simplify Complexity:** VidQuest harnesses the latest in AI advancements to distill lengthy YouTube videos into concise summaries, making complex content easily digestible.
+- **Simplify Complexity:** Interactive-Video-Content-Search-and-Navigation-Platform harnesses the latest in AI advancements to distill lengthy YouTube videos into concise summaries, making complex content easily digestible.

 - **Uncover Insights:** Dive deeper into your videos by asking questions directly related to the content.
-VidQuest's AI-powered question answering system provides accurate and relevant responses.
+Interactive-Video-Content-Search-and-Navigation-Platform's AI-powered question answering system provides accurate and relevant responses.

 - **User-Friendly Interface:** Our intuitive interface ensures seamless navigation, allowing you to effortlessly interact with the app and unlock valuable insights.